 Travellers can get ill when worm eggs are ingested by:

-Trichuriasis: The infection in humans is caused by the Trichuris trichuria whipworm and occurs worldwide, especially in areas with no proper sewage disposal.
+Trichuriasis: The infection in humans is caused by the Trichuris trichuria whipworm and occurs worldwide, especially in areas with lack of proper sewage disposal.
 Persons with light infections may not exhibit any symptoms.
-Those who exhibit symptoms have diarrhea, containing blood, mucous, and water as a result of the swallowed eggs hatching in the caecum, the pouch-like area of the large intestine, and the larvae migrate to the lining the colon to grow into adulthood and mate.
+Those who exhibit symptoms have diarrhea, containing blood, mucous, and water as a result of the swallowed eggs hatching in the caecum (the pouch-like area of the large intestine) followed by the larvae migrating to the lining the colon to grow into adulthood and mate.
 The eggs produced by the females are shed through feces.
 Severe cases include abdominal pain, chronic diarrhea, and rectal prolapse.
 Whipworms can live in humans for years.
 Children are particularly affected by this illness because they tend to play in and eat dirt.
 Treatment includes taking anthelmintic drugs.